microsoft/playwright/docs/src/test-runners-csharp.md

 ### Base MSTest classes for Playwright

-There are few base classes available to you in `Microsoft.Playwright.MSTest` namespace:
+There are a few base classes available to you in `Microsoft.Playwright.MSTest` namespace:

 |Test          |Description|
 |--------------|-----------|